stiles/dodgers/README.md

 - `scripts/02_fetch_process_batting.py`
 - `scripts/03_viz_standings.py`
 - `scripts/04_viz_batting.py`
+- `scripts/05_fetch_process_pitching.py`

 ### What they do:

-1. **Fetch current season and batting data**: Download the current season's game-by-game standings for the LA Dodgers from [Baseball Reference](https://www.baseball-reference.com/teams/LAD/2024-schedule-scores.shtml).
-The latest season's batting statitics for each player also fetched.
+1. **Fetch current season, batting and pitching data**: Download the current season's game-by-game standings for the LA Dodgers from [Baseball Reference](https://www.baseball-reference.com/teams/LAD/2024-schedule-scores.shtml).
+The latest season's batting statitics for each player also fetched, as are the latest season's pitching statistics for each pitcher and the team as a whole.
 2. **Process data**: Cleans and formats the fetched standings and batting data for consistency with the historical dataset.
 3. **Concatenate with historic data**: Merges the current season's data for batting and standings with pre-existing datasets containing records for the 1958 to 2023 seasons.
 4. **Create three basic *standings* visualizations**: Reads the standings archive and produces a multi-series [line chart](/visuals/standings.png) comparing the current season with previous seasons.
 A horizontal [bar chart](/visuals/runs.png) is also produced showing the number of runs produced in each season to the current point for comparison.
 The script also creates a [facet barcode chart](/visuals/batting_rates.png) showing the per-bat rates for various categories (hits, homers, etc.) over the years.
 Both rely on the [Altair visualization library](https://altair-viz.github.io/) to create and save the charts into a `visuals` directory.